-Non-Payroll Disbursements - General (excluding card purchases/payments, travel reimbursements, and petty cash purchases)
+Non-Payroll Disbursements (excluding card purchases, travel reimbursements, and petty cash purchases)

 - 8. We obtained a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
-We randomly selected the required amount of disbursement locations (up to five). - 9.
-For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
-We obtained written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and we observed that job duties are properly segregated such that: - At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - At least two employees are involved in processing and approving payments to vendors. - The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.
+We randomly selected the required amount of disbursement locations (or all locations if less than 5). - 9.
+For each location selected under #8 above, obtained a listing of those employees involved with non-payroll purchasing and payment functions.
+We obtained written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, then inquired of employees about their job duties), and we observed that job duties are properly segregated such that: - At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order or making the purchase. - At least two employees are involved in processing and approving payments to vendors. - The employee responsible for processing payments is prohibited from adding modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - Either the employee official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments. - Only employees officials authorized to sign checks approved the electronic disbursement (release) of funds, whether through automated clearinghouse (ACH), electronic funds transfer (EFT), wire transfer, or some electronic means.

-- 10. For each location selected under #8 above, we obtained the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtained management's representation that the population is complete.
-We randomly selected 5 disbursements for each location, and obtained supporting documentation for each transaction and: - We observed that the disbursement matched the related original itemized invoice and that documentation indicates that deliverables included on the invoice were received by the entity. - We observed that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable. - a) Procedure Results We noted no exceptions with regard to Non-Payroll Disbursements.
+- 10. For each location selected under #8 above, we obtained the entity's non-payroll disbursement transaction population (excluding eards and travel reimbursements) and obtained management's representation that the population is complete.
+We randomly selected 5 disbursements for each location, and obtained supporting documentation for each transaction and: - We observed that the disbursement, whether paper or electronic means, matched the related original itemized invoice and supporting documentation indicates that deliverables included on the invoice were received by the entity - We observed whether the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable - 11.
+Using the entity's main operating account and the month selected in procedure #3 under Bank Reconciliations, we randomly selected 5 non-payroll-related electronic disbursements (or all electronic disbursements if less than 5) and observed that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g., sign checks) per the entity's policy, and (b) approved by the required number of authorized signers per the entity's policy.
+If no electronic payments were made from the main operating account during the month selected, we selected an alternative month and or account for testing that does include electronic disbursements.